MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 The technical plan now serves as a blueprint for implementation.
 It translates business requirements into concrete technical decisions while respecting organizational constraints.

-## Generate the tasks file using the spec, plan, and constitution
+## Generate the tasks file using the specification, plan, and constitution

 The tasks.md file breaks down the technical plan into specific, actionable implementation steps.
 Each task should be small enough to complete in a reasonable timeframe (typically a few hours to a day when implemented without AI assistance) and have clear acceptance criteria.